Sofia Boutella: Acting career

 Beginning at age 17, Boutella rehearsed with famed Spanish choreographer Blanca Li.
 She began dancing in film and television shows, as well as in commercials and concert tours.

 She played the lead character Eva in the drama film StreetDance 2 (2012), the sequel to StreetDance 3D (2010).

 In 2014, after 12 years as a dancer, Boutella sought a career in acting.
 Initially, she purposefully avoided auditioning for lead roles, wishing to play supporting characters so as to learn from more experienced actors.
 In 2015, she appeared in her first major film, Kingsman: The Secret Service, which jump-started her career as an actress.
 One year later, she appeared as the alien warrior Jaylah in Star Trek Beyond, released on 22 July 2016.

 In 2017, she portrayed a French secret agent in the David Leitch film Atomic Blonde, which also featured Charlize Theron, James McAvoy, John Goodman and Toby Jones.
-The same year, she played the titular role in The Mummy, along with Tom Cruise, Russell Crowe and Annabelle Wallis.
+The same year, she played the titular character in The Mummy, along with Tom Cruise, Russell Crowe and Annabelle Wallis.
+Also that year, GQ called her "the best new action star of 2017" while Vanity Fair said she was "this season's breakout action star."

 Beginning in 2018, Boutella's profile rose, and she began to appear in more central roles.
 That year, she appeared in the Gaspar Noé dark psychological horror film Climax, starred alongside Michael B. Jordan and Michael Shannon in the HBO drama film Fahrenheit 451, and portrayed French contract killer 'Nice' in the near-future action crime thriller Hotel Artemis, alongside Jodie Foster, Jeff Goldblum, and Dave Bautista.

 In October 2019, she starred in episode 5 of the first season of Amazon Prime's Modern Love.

-In November 2021, Boutella was cast in the sci-fi adventure film Rebel Moon directed by Zack Snyder for Netflix.
+In November 2021, Boutella was cast as the lead in the sci-fi adventure film Rebel Moon directed by Zack Snyder for Netflix.

-SAS: Rogue Heroes was released in 2022.
+Boutella played the fictional female Free French spy Eve Mansour in SAS: Rogue Heroes in 2022 and reprised the role for the second series released in 2025.

 Personal life

-Boutella has cited Fred Astaire, Jean-Michel Basquiat, Daniel Day-Lewis and Bob Fosse as artistic influences.

-Although she has lived mostly in France since age 10, Boutella maintains strong ties to her Algerian roots and identity:
+Although she has lived mostly in France since age 10, Boutella maintains strong ties to her Algerian roots and identity.
+In an interview she stated:

-From March 2014 until October 2018 Boutella was in a relationship with Irish actor Robert Sheehan.
+From March 2014 until October 2018, Boutella was in a relationship with Irish actor Robert Sheehan.